ClimateImpactLab/DataFS/docs/cli.io.rst

 Listing Archives
 ----------------

-If I want to first check to see if I have any archives I can use the `list` command.
+If I want to first check to see if I have any archives I can use the `filter` command.
 Here we see we don't currently have any archives

 .. code-block:: bash

-	datafs list
+	datafs filter
 	[]

 So let's create an archive so we have something to work with.